 - When there is a power outage the bike can’t be used as it plugs into the power supply

-- It is price over $800 when I checked
+- It can be expensive when I checked

 - Can only track up to 4 separate profiles which should be fine for most families